swxsoc/swxsoc/docs/user-guide/grafana_annotation_management.rst

    - Click **"Generate token"** and copy the generated key. **Important**: You will not be able to view this key again, so ensure you save it securely.

+5. **Utilize the API Key**:

+   - Use the generated API key to authenticate requests to the Grafana API.
+But remember, if you would like to work outside an instrument package, you need to set the `SWXSOC_MISSION` environment variable to the appropriate mission context.
+If you are working within an instrument package, this variable is automatically set.

 Storing the API Key Securely
 ----------------------------